temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 {“level”:“error”,“ts”:“2022-03-21T19:32:42.312Z”,“msg”:“unavailable error”,“service”:“frontend”,“error”:“unable to get temporal-sys-add-search-attributes-workflow workflow state: context deadline exceeded”,“logging-call-at”:“adminHandler.go:1163”,“stacktrace”:“go.temporal.io/server/common/log.
 ```

-Frontend service logs can show which parts of the Cluster aren't working.
+[Frontend Service](/clusters/#frontend-service) logs can show which parts of the Cluster aren't working.

 Verify that the Frontend Service is connected by opening the Web UI in your browser.